 Data and Tech in ESG evaluations

-ESG leaders are still struggling to get a hold on the unwieldy world of ESG data, but the standardization of ESG reporting and disclosure is of high priority.
+ESG leaders are still struggling to get a hold on the unwieldy world of ESG data, but the standardisation of ESG reporting and disclosure is of high priority.

 ESG analysts from Forrester suggest that industry regulations will become increasingly specific, detailed, and relevant in coming years.